bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Backup
 ^^^^^^

-To manually run a backup, use the following command in **bconsole**:
+To manually run a backup, use the following command in |bconsole|:

 .. code-block:: bconsole
-   :caption: Example: running a oVirt Plugin backup job
+   :caption: Example: Running a oVirt Plugin backup job

    *<input>run job=testvm1_job level=Full</input>
    Using Catalog "MyCatalog"